 Try Pumpkin Beer

 How better to celebrate fall and pumpkin season than with a pumpkin-inspired beer?
 The rich, spicy flavours of pumpkin, nutmeg, and cinnamon combine to create the perfect brew for a crisp fall day.

 Drop by Ashton Brew Pub in Ashton Station to try their Ashton Pumpkin Ale and relax on their outdoor waterfront patio (while warm weather permits).
-While you’re on the pumpkin trail, swing by Perth Brewery to try their Punk’In Spice beer, but don’t stop there, they have more than a dozen styles of beer on tap for sampling in their brewhouse.
+Ashton Brewery Pumpkin Ale is only available between Sept.
+1 and Oct.
+31. While you’re on the pumpkin trail, swing by Perth Brewery to try their Punk’In Spice beer, but don’t stop there, they have more than a dozen styles of beer on tap for sampling in their brewhouse.